adlnet/xapi-jqm/README.md

 xapi-jqm
 ========

-Integration of xAPI with jQuery Mobile with course examples and templates to get you started.
+Integration of xAPI using jQuery Mobile with course examples and templates to get you started.

 Content in progress, integration with xAPI not yet public until content is prepared.